1. When will TraceTogether-only SafeEntry (ToS) be implemented?

 Businesses, including mall operators and their tenants, are accountable for their own safe management measures.
 If they do not implement or comply with the government’s advisories, they may be ineligible for government grants, loans, tax rebates and other assistance.
 They may also face fines and jail terms under the COVID-19 (Temporary Measures) Act, depending on the extent of their infringement.

-Retailers should avoid activities that would attract crowds in and outside of the retail establishment (e.g. providing special discounts or offers for reopening) for at least two weeks from Phase Two reopening.
+Retailers should avoid activities that would attract crowds in and outside of the retail establishment (e.g. providing special discounts or offers).
 If such activities are organised, an application for permit is not required.
 However, retailers must ensure that they are able to monitor and control the crowd flow diligently.
-For instance, they must continually ensure that there is no overcrowding, at least one metre spacing between customers standing in the queues, and should disperse groups larger than five people.
+For instance, they must continually ensure that there is no overcrowding, at least one metre spacing between customers standing in the queues, and should disperse groups larger than eight people.
 Retailers who are unable to implement proper crowd control will be ordered to cease promotion activities immediately.

 There should be no cross deployment or interaction between employees in different shifts, teams or worksites, even outside of work.